TomasHubelbauer/markright/readme.md

 Perhaps MarkRight should explicitly set path each time it runs a shell script (can this be done?) and check the path when a script ends and make sure that newly added entries are sent to the new script block.

+### Allow running the whole MarkRight document execution in Windows Sandbox

+In addition to running individual script blocks this way.